 How services are accessed and provided

 Access to each available dispute resolution process is clearly communicated and not burdensome for intended audiences.
+Concerted effort is given to reducing burdens for under-served groups.
 How a program is accessed may depend upon the program structure (local, regional, SEA, or through a contracted program provider).

 Examples: toll-free number, intake coordinator, accessible forms, dedicated webpage

 Mechanisms are in place to gather and share information, provide services, and meet timelines.
 Software solutions that provide a user friendly interface and connect to your data system can allow for easier case management and data collection.

 Examples: timeline standards, meeting logistics, case assignment